genesiscommunitysuccess/docs/docs/platform-reference/integrations/notify/symphony.md

 ```

-Where you have configured a Symphony Gateway for handling incoming messages, any attachments to incoming messages will be dropped on the server to the following configured directory parameter `DOCUMENT_STORE_BASEDIR` .
+Where you have configured a Symphony Gateway for handling incoming messages, any attachments to incoming messages will be dropped on the server to the following configured directory parameter: `DOCUMENT_STORE_BASEDIR`.
 For example:

 ```kotlin
 item(name = "DOCUMENT_STORE_BASEDIR", value = "/home/trading/run/site-specific/incoming-docs")
 ```

-Also, if the incoming message is configured to publish to a topic, the filename of any attachment will be sent to the DOCUMENT_ID field for the topic (showing its file location on the server).
+Also, if the incoming message is configured to publish to a topic, the file name of any attachment will be sent to the `DOCUMENT_ID` field for the topic (showing its file location on the server).
 In the event of clashing file names, the incoming attachment's file name will have the suffix _1, _2 added, as appropriate.

 ### Database configuration